ystia/yorc/doc/infrastructures.rst

 * ``label_identifier != "wanted_value"`` will match if the label with the given name has not ``wanted_value`` as a value.
 Example : ``somename != "somevalue"``

+Please note that when used through Yorc CLI interface, the filter has to be between simple quotes, and the filter value has to be between simple quotes : ``yorc hp list -f 'somename="someval"'`` is a valid command, while ``yorc hp list -f somename="someval"`` and ``yorc hp list -f "somename='someval'"`` are not.

 Filter on numeric value
 ^^^^^^^^^^^^^^^^^^^^^^^